-The OCHRE Data Service facilitates the use of the Online Cultural and Historical Research Environment worldwide to record, integrate, analyze, publish, and preserve cultural and historical information in all of its digital forms.
-Located in the Oriental Institute at the University of Chicago, we provide personal support for customized database projects in the humanities, social sciences, and beyond.
+The OCHRE Data Service facilitates the use of the Online Cultural and Historical Research Environment (OCHRE) worldwide to record, integrate, analyze, publish, and preserve cultural and historical information in all of its digital forms.
+Located in the Oriental Institute at the University of Chicago, we provide computational support for research projects in the humanities, social sciences, and beyond.

-To launch the OCHRE program from a web browser, simply click the link below.
-This link downloads a jnlp (or jsp) file.
-Your browser may launch Java immediately.
-However, your browser may also ask if you wish to save the file.
-You can save the file and launch it as a separate action.
+The Start OCHRE link will download a jnlp (or jsp) file which should launch Java.
 If your browser does not know what to do with a “.jnlp” file you may need to associate this file type with “Java Web Start Launcher” using the browser’s file association feature.

 For other issues see our Frequently Asked Questions.